RodrigoPAml/BoxEngine/docs/api.md

 ```

 ## Is Editor focused
-Return a boolean indicating in editor is focused
+Return a boolean indicating if editor is focused

 ```lua
 function engine.is_editor_focused() end